 How to prepare beef for stir fry

 A great tip for making Beef Vegetable Stir Fry is to slice the beef as thinly as possible.
 The easiest way to do this is to partially freeze the beef before slicing.
 Twenty minutes or so is all you need.
 Then, of course, a very sharp knife helps as well.
-Once you’ve sliced the beef into very thin strips, sprinkle a spoonful of baking soda over top and stir.
-Add some soy sauce and white pepper and leave to marinate in the fridge for about half an hour.
+Once you’ve sliced the beef into very thin strips, sprinkle a small amount of baking soda over top and stir.
+Add some soy sauce, garlic and white pepper and leave to marinate in the fridge for about half an hour.
 It doesn’t take long.
 Even twenty minutes will do.

 What are the best vegetables for stir fry

 The vegetables you choose to use are up to you.
 You can make this with just broccoli which will save you some prep time.
-But if you’re like me, having a variety of textures and colour makes this not only a healthy and delicious meal, but also a beautiful one.
+But including a variety of textures and colour makes this not only a healthy and delicious meal, but also a beautiful one.
 You do eat with all your senses.
+So choose some fresh seasonal veggies and maybe a few exotic additions.
+Use your imagination.
+Local fare with an international flair!

-You can use onion in place of shallots but I like to use them because they’re slightly less pungent than an onion which is good in a dish where the vegetables aren’t cooked very long.
+Feel free to use onion in place of shallots but I like to use them because they’re slightly less pungent than an onion which is good in a dish where the vegetables aren’t cooked very long.
 They also have a hint of a garlic flavour which works well.
-And I like to say shallot.
+And it’s fun to say shallot.
 “Shall – OT”

-Beef Vegetable Stir Fry doesn’t take long to cook so once you have all your ingredients ready to go, it’s as simple as heating a large skillet or wok quite high, along with a few tablespoons of vegetable oil.
+Beef Vegetable Stir Fry doesn’t take long to cook so once you have all your ingredients ready to go, it’s as simple as heating a large skillet or wok quite high, along with a couple tablespoons of peanut or vegetable oil.
 Don’t use olive oil, it can’t withstand that level of heat.
-You want the oil to be starting to smoke when you add the beef so make sure your vent fan is running before you start.
+You want the oil to be starting to smoke when you add the beef so make sure your vent fan is running.
 Don’t be afraid of the high temperature, you want to stir fry, not simmer your meat and vegetables.
-They’ll take too long to cook if the heat isn’t high enough, resulting in soggy vegetables and grey meat Yuk.
-Yes, you’ll get a bit of splatter but just call in the maid.
+They’ll take too long to cook if the heat isn’t high enough, resulting in soggy vegetables.

 Beef Vegetable Stir Fry will be a favourite in your house.
 Garnish with some sliced green onion and toasted sesame seeds and serve over rice.
-Or rice noodles.
+Toasting the sesame seeds in a dry pan is a flavour booster and it gives them a nice golden colour.

 Here’s the recipe: